tfa2001/Music-Project/README.md

 - However, erasing notes is quite difficult.

 *Digital*
--
+- Storing and sharing music becomes easier.
+- You can easily edit mistakes

-At the same time, I have found that digital music sheet applications are often expensive or are tedious to use.
-I am hoping to create a music sheet application that will be easier to use.
+- However, these applications are often expensive or are tedious to use.

+For this project, I hope to create a music sheet application that will be easier to use.

 ## User Stories:

-- item 1
-- item 2
-- item 3

-An example of text with **bold** and *italic* fonts.
-Note that the IntelliJ markdown previewer doesn't seem to render the bold and italic fonts correctly but they will appear correctly on GitHub.
+- As a user, I would like to *add notes* to my music sheet
+- As a user, I would like to *remove a note* from my music sheet
+- As a user, I would like to select the note and play that note
+- As a user, I would like to store multiple  my music sheet
+- As a user, I would like to *view* my music sheet